NVIDIA/spark-rapids/docs/FAQ.md

 Any operation that is supported on GPU will stay on the GPU when AQE is enabled.

-AQE is not supported on Databricks with the plugin.
-If AQE is enabled on Databricks, queries may fail with `StackOverflowError` error.

 #### Why does my query show as not on the GPU when Adaptive Query Execution is enabled?

 When running an `explain()` on a query where AQE is on, it is possible that AQE has not finalized